 Application Portfolio Requirements

-To proceed for further consideration, all ELIGIBLE nominees are asked to submit an Application Portfolio.
+To proceed for further consideration, all ELIGIBLE nominees and self-nominees are asked to submit an Application Portfolio.
 The portfolio allows you to tell us more about your accomplishments, and consists of the following sections:

 - Applicant Information